 |/?||Displays help at the command prompt.|

-- You cannot use the ren command to rename files across drives or to move files to a different directory.
+You can't specify a new drive or path when renaming files.
+You also can't use this command to rename files across drives or to move files to a different directory.

-- You can use wildcard characters (* and ?) in either FileName parameter.
-Characters that are represented by wildcard characters in FileName2 will be identical to the corresponding characters in FileName1.
+Characters represented by wildcard characters in filename2 will be identical to the corresponding characters in filename1.

-- FileName2 must be a unique file name.
-If FileName2 matches an existing file name, ren displays the following message:
+Filename2 must be a unique file name.
+If filename2 matches an existing file name, the following message appears:

 To change all the .txt file name extensions in the current directory to .doc extensions, type: